-Galapagos petrels are seabirds endemic to the Galapagos Islands, though they can be found foraging as far as western Central America and northern South America, feeding mostly on squid, fish and crustaceans.
-They spend most of their time out at sea but during the breeding season, which starts in late April, they can be found in the humid highlands of several islands.
+Galapagos petrels are seabirds endemic to the Galapagos Islands, though they can be found foraging as far away as western Central America and northern South America, feeding mostly on squid, fish and crustaceans.
+They spend most of their time out at sea, but during the breeding season, which starts in late April, they can be found in the humid highlands of several islands.

 Galapagos petrels look very similar to Hawaiian petrels, especially when seen at sea.
 They are medium-sized with long wings, grey-black underparts and white foreheads.
 Their legs and feet are pink with black webbing.
 They have short, hooked bills, with tubular nostrils that meet at the top – a feature of all petrel species.
 Their tails are wedge-shaped and white in colour.

 "12 species are locally extinct on the island, including the Floreana mockingbird and Floreana racer snake."

 Once home to some of the most iconic wildlife in Galapagos, Floreana has been devastated by invasive species.
 We are supporting a hugely ambitious project to restore the island to its former glory.